Leaving Through the Window: Background

 Something Corporate's debut album Ready...
 Break was released through a local concert venue in November 2000.
 Before vocalist/pianist Andrew McMahon's final year of high school, guitarists Josh Partington and Reuben Hernandez left for college.
 Eventually, the two flew back to play gigs.
 The group met to discuss their commitment to the band; a portion of their day-job wages was being used to help fund the group.
 Hernandez left the group to continue his studies and was replaced by William Tell.
 After finalizing their line-up, the group began performing at local venues, eventually gaining support slots for bands like Better Than Ezra and Sugar Ray.
 Shortly afterwards, a number of record labels showed an interest in signing the group.
 House of Blues representative Sean Striegel suggested to independent label Drive-Thru Records that they check out the band while they were in the process of recording the Audioboxer EP in June 2001.

 Representatives from the label, who saw the group's crossover potential, visited McMahon's home for a performance in his garage.
 They stayed for over an hour and a half as the group performed a full set, compared to the 20-minute sets that other labels wanted them to play.
-The following month, the band signed to Drive-Thru Records; one of the reasons being the label liked their ballads.
+The following month, the band signed to Drive-Thru Records, partially because the label liked their ballads.
 Drive-Thru wanted a minor release to introduce the band, leading to the release of Audioboxer in October.
 KROQ came across the EP and began playing the track "If You C Jordan" later that month.
 The EP soon caught the attention of major label MCA Records, which had a distribution deal with Drive-Thru that allowed MCA to upstream bands from them.
 In November and December, the group toured across the US with the likes of Reel Big Fish, Sugarcult and River City High.